 There are many types of carrier and essential oils.
 You can replace jojoba oil with grapeseed oil, argan oil or rosehip oil if you have mature skin.
 You can also use bergamot in place of tea tree oil.

 Experiment and see what works best for you.
 Essential oils come with a versatile range of benefits, so one can’t really go wrong.

-You can find a detailed guide on essential oils in this article.
+Here’s a detailed guide on essential oils.